CreunaFI/dominant-color-async/readme.txt

 Please report issues and send pull requests on the [GitHub repo](https://github.com/CreunaFI/dominant-color-async).

 == Changelog ==

+= 2.0.0 =
+* Breaking change: Minimum supported PHP version is now 7.0
+* Breaking change: Minimum supported WordPress version is now 5.0
+* Breaking change: Support for Packagist has been removed since Packagist does not support compiled assets like JavaScript or CSS unless they are committed to the Git repository.
+Please download the latest release from GitHub releases.
+Auto-updater is included in the plugin.
+If you need install the plugin using Composer, set up your own [SatisPress](https://github.com/cedaro/satispress) repository.
+* Change: Changed library used for async processing to woocommerce/action-scheduler instead of deliciousbrains/wp-background-processing since Action Scheduler is more actively supported and it handles large amount of actions better

 = 1.1.3 =
 * Fix: Make query more efficient